sungsoo-ahn/2025/_posts/2025-04-28-analytical-simulated-dynamics.md

 ## How to use the code

-The code is written in a Python package called nndyn, which can be found in the following repository (ADD REPOSITORY).
+The code is written in a Python package called nndyn, which can be found in the provided repository.
 It is implemented in JAX to take advantage of broadcasting and jit compilation.
 The code has three main components: tasks, networks, and ODEs.